jhony2507/Base_doencas_mamao/README.md

 - Size file   : ~1gb
 ### License to use and download
-- The Sisfrtos dataset is made available free of charge to academic and non-academic entities, such as research, teaching, scientific publications or personal experimentation, on a non-commercial basis.
+The Sisfrutos dataset is made available free of charge to academic and non-academic entities, such as research, teaching, scientific publications or personal experimentation, on a non-commercial basis.
 The use of this dataset, in whole or in part, is expressly prohibited for commercial purposes.
 Permission iLicense to use and downloads granted to use the data as long as you agree to our license terms:

 That the dataset is made available "AS IS" without express or implied warranty.
 In our work, every effort has been made to ensure maximum accuracy, however, we do not accept any responsibility for errors or omissions.